ScarecrowArts/Label-Me/README.md

 ### CHANGELOG
 >**Version 1.3.5 - June 21st 2024**
->+ Fixed a bug pertaining to the Beta Branchs and Portugese-Brazil Installations
+>+ Fixed a bug pertaining to the Beta Branches and Portugese-Brazil Installations

 >**Version 1.3.3 - December 1st 2023**
 >+ Open-sourced our repository on github and cleaned up code formatting for better legibility